AdobeDocs/experience-manager-65.en/help/sites-administering/segmentation.md

 >[!CAUTION]
 >
 >The segment editor does not check for any circular references.
-For example, segment A references another segment B, which in turn references segment A. You must ensure that your segments do not contain any circular refernces.
+For example, segment A references another segment B, which in turn references segment A. Ensure that your segments do not contain any circular refernces.

 ### Containers {#containers}